aramis-lab/clinicadl/README.md

 be performed using the software available here:
 <https://github.com/aramis-lab/AD-ML>.

-This software is currently in *active developmet*.
+This software is currently in *active development*.
 Pretrained models for the CNN networks can be obtained here:
 <https://zenodo.org/record/3491003>